 A new banking system has launched in the Southern Hemisphere: the Wise – the new name of TransferWise – Borderless debit card has arrived in Australia and New Zealand.
 Lots of Aussies or Kiwis might be wondering what Wise is and how it can save them heaps of money overseas.
 Time for a question and answer session.

 Why me?
 Well, I've been using Wise for a long time now, even back in the day when it was called TransferWise.
 As soon as the debit card launched in Europe I've been using it.
 Not just in one country.
-I've used the Borderless debit card in lots of countries worldwide now
+I've used the Multi-Currency debit card in lots of countries worldwide now

-Wise Borderless debit card Q&A session
+Wise Multi-Currency debit card Q&A session

-Every time I use my Wise Borderless debit card (you can't miss these bright green cards) or whenever I tell people about the advantages, it intrigues them but there are also lots of questions.
+Every time I use my Wise Multi-Currency debit card (you can't miss these bright green cards) or whenever I tell people about the advantages, it intrigues them but there are also lots of questions.
 I guess you have some questions about TransferWise Borderless.

-What is Wise Borderless?
+What is Wise Multi-Currency?

-Wise Borderless (formerly knows as TransferWise Borderless) is the bank account plus debit card created by the people that came up with the cheap way of transferring money worldwide: Wise, which started as TransferWise.
-Borderless is a basic bank account that does exactly the same as a regular checking account from traditional banks like Commonwealth, ANZ, BNZ, Westpac etc.
+Wise Multi-Currency (formerly known as TransferWise) is a bank account plus debit card created by the people who came up with a cheap way of transferring money worldwide: Wise, which started as TransferWise.
+Multi-Currency is a basic bank account that does the same as a regular checking account from traditional banks like Commonwealth, ANZ, BNZ, Westpac etc.

-- American Dollar(USD) with Wire transfer number, Routing number, and Account number
+- American Dollar (USD) bank account with Wire transfer number, Routing number, and Account number

-- Australian Dollar(AUD) with BSB code and Account number
+- Australian Dollar (AUD) bank account with BSB code and Account number

-- British Pound(GBP) with UK sort code, Account number, and IBAN
+- British Pound (GBP) bank account with UK sort code, Account number, and IBAN

 Is the Wise debit card the same as a travel money card?